satria-mitra/Plant-Monitor/README.md

 ## Features added V 1.0
 Some cool features that has been implemented are :
 - Subscribing to topic `student/CASA0014/ucfnmut/forLily` and sending the messages for Lily and displaying on display
+- Add text input at web server for sending message to Lily (you need to connec to CE Hub Wifi)

 ## Prerequisites